Finding a Job as a Counselor

 Smaller Private Counseling Centers

 More great job resources for therapists.
 Caveat: these settings must be employment type settings and are often rejected by the Composite Board of PC, SW and MFT as acceptable work settings.
-Your director/boss is required to attest that your work will have direct oversight.
+Your director/boss is required to attest that your work will have direct oversight in formal employment arrangement.
 Some private practices provide more structure than others.
-Confirm their office has been previously accepted by the board for an approved LAPC worksite.
+It is also wise to confirm whether their office has been previously accepted by the board for an approved LAPC worksite.

 You must be creative and think outside of the box if you want to make it in mental health.
 If you put into action the above tips and tricks, you will find your job search as a professional counselor or social worker to be more productive and less frustrating.
-If this article results in you obtaining a job as a therapist, please send a message through my contact link. eric-
+This article has helped others obtain jobs as therapists.